When You're at the Right Address

-In the following cases select Attempted and use the pre-generated options in ABC Mobile to describe the circumstances.
+Here are scenarios where even if the individual to be served lives at the address you're attempting, you should NOT serve the documents.
+Instead, select Attempted and use the options in ABC Mobile to describe the circumstances.

 - Is incarcerated (in jail or prison).
 Note: it IS allowed to serve someone at the jail or prison they are incarcerated.